 There are many nonprofit organizations in Bradenton and the surrounding area.
 Each one is doing incredible work to support our community by helping those less fortunate, promoting the arts, providing education, and more.

 During our nonprofit spotlight series, we’ll highlight information about a different local nonprofit each week.
-This week, we were thrilled to chat with HOPE Family Services, Inc. to learn more about their mission and how we can help.
-Here’s what they had to say.

 Can you tell us a little bit about your mission and how you help to support our community?

 The mission of HOPE Family Services is to promote safety, strength, and wellbeing for those affected by domestic violence in Manatee County.

 HOPE Family Services (HOPE) is a 501 (c)(3) organization and Manatee County’s only state-certified domestic violence service provider.
 HOPE staff members, volunteers, and board members have provided life-saving services to victims of domestic violence and their children for more than forty years.
 We have also moved the agency to one of Florida’s best domestic violence service providers supporting survivors using an empowerment-based model.

 HOPE has expanded the key services that are offered at no charge to participants.
 This includes the Emergency Safe Shelter, 24-hour HelpLine, ChatLine, and TextLine, victim advocacy, professional individual and group counseling, legal services, children’s programs, prevention programs for teens and “tweens”, and social change speakers, to name a few.
 Most services are offered in Spanish as well as English.

 Who do you serve and why?